 How to Plant Fall Bulbs

-Yay!
 It's time for some fall planting!
-Why do we plant these in the fall versus the spring?
-The cooler weather allows spring bloomers to winter over which is an essential process that is needed for fall bulbs in order for them to Bloom in the spring!
-Also, the colder weather in the fall helps to make a more enjoyable experience when working outside in the garden versus planting them under scolding hot sun.
+Why do we plant certain bulbs in the fall versus the spring?
+The cooler weather allows spring bloomers to winter over, which is an essential process!
+Enjoy the cooler weather when working outside in the garden once past the scalding hot sun of summertime.

 Spread the Word